CassiaVoltolin/CassiaVoltolin/README.md

 </p>

 - 🔭 I’m currently working on my side projects
-- 🌱 I’m currently learning software architecture
+- 🌱 I’m currently studying DSM at Fatec Jahu
 - 👯 I’m looking to collaborate on your open source projects
-- 💬 Ask me about C#
+- 💬 Ask me about books
 - 📫 How to reach me: Contact part
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I never thought I would become a .net programmer!